 Turquoise, the birthstone of December is known as one of the oldest stones favorited by man.
 Frequently referred to in ancient texts and found in Egyptian tombs and is considered sacred it Chinese cultures.
 Turquoise gemstones were found in a tomb containing Queer Zer, on her bracelet and is known to bring good luck and special healing powers to its wearer.
 Other cultures claim that it allows the wearer’s mind to access to limitless possibilities by connecting the mind to the frequencies of the universe.

-Special properties: promotes good luck, heals the mind and body while increasing spirtual awareness
+Special properties: promotes good luck, heals the mind and body while increasing spiritual awareness